 The PLAY Project: Autism Early Intervention

 When giving information, I do my best to be unbiased.
 That being said, the PLAY Project is going to be the game changer for so many families with autistic children.
-To check out more, please head over to PlayProject.org to learn more about this amazing and affordable resource for children diagnosed with autism spectrum disorder.
+To check out more, please head over to PlayProject.org to learn more about this amazing and affordable resource for children diagnosed with an autism spectrum disorder.

 Looking for more?
 Check this out

 Whether you just received an autism diagnosis or several years in, finding the right support is key.
 If you have specific needs you are needing help with, we are here for you.
 To find out more and to get your free session, click here to learn about Autism Parent Coaching.